MicahWade/WindFlag/README.md

 Alternatively, you can manually create a user and set the `is_admin` flag to `True` in the database.

+## Importing Challenges via YAML

+Challenges can be imported from a YAML file using the `-yaml` or `-y` command-line argument.
+For details on the YAML format and usage, refer to [yaml.md](yaml.md).

 ## Testing

 To run the automated tests, use the `run_tests.py` script.
 This will start the application in test mode and run the unit and end-to-end tests.